 Baked Sweet Potato Fries

 Sweet potato fries with cooling spices for the summer!
 Balance is key to health.
 Adding cooling spices to your cooking in the summer balances pitta qualities in us (the fire element).
 Herbs and spices, not only add flavour to your food, but they have medicinal qualities that support overall health.
 This is all part of Ayurvedic cooking, a conscious approach to preparing and cooking tasty, nutritious, balanced meals using spices and herbs, and taking into consideration the external conditions (season, time of day) and your internal environment (how you are feeling, state of your health).

 In our household, baked sweet potato fries are very much a welcomed variation, any time of the year, to our usual pop-the-whole sweet potato-in-the-oven and bake for an hour.
-And what’s a summer without “burger and fries” on your summer menu line-up?
+It’s summer— what’s a summer without “burger and fries” on your summer menu line-up?
 Check out my vegetarian burger recipes, using beluga lentils, split mung beans, and red lentils.

+Baked Sweet Potato Fries